Skip to main content Skip to footer

 Pictured: Neumann KM-184 Small Diaphragm Condenser Microphone

-To capture the deepness and punch of the body and top, place an LDC, like the Shure KSM32 or Mojave MA-50, aimed toward the bridge/soundhole area from 18–36 inches away.
+To capture the deepness and punch of the body and top, place an LDC, like the Shure KSM32 or Mojave MA-50BK, aimed toward the bridge/soundhole area from 18–36 inches away.
 Use the 3-to-1 rule we discussed above as guidance, and listen through headphones with both mics panned center to check for any possible phase issues.
 From this starting point, you can proceed to move the mics in and out and change the aiming point to fine-tune the sound you want.
 Always remember to keep checking for phase as you move them.
 A small difference in position can change the phase relationship in unexpected ways.
 While it’s never really possible to make a multi-mic recording with zero phase cancellation issues, careful mic positioning can minimize it.

 There are a couple of variations on this technique that are worth trying.
 If you’re looking for a warmer, fuller sound, substitute a ribbon mic, like the Royer R-121 or AEA NUVO, for the LDC.
 You can also use the “over-the-shoulder” technique, where the LDC is positioned above the player, and aimed at the top edge of the guitar body.
 Usually this is done over the left shoulder for right-handed players, or right shoulder for left-handed players, but feel free to experiment.
 This captures a little bit of the character of the sound the player hears when playing, and is slightly brighter than having the LDC directly in front.
 Pro tip: With techniques like this, where it can be hard to measure distances to keep close to the 3-to-1 rule, use a piece of string to measure the distance from the mic that’s further away, and fold it in thirds to measure the right distance for the closer mic.
 Omni and figure-of-8 patterns will be capturing more room sound in all of these setups.
 So, if you want it dry, you’ll need to consider some form of acoustic isolation placed behind the mics.

-X/Y Microphone Setup
+Using an X/Y Microphone Setup to Record Acoustic Guitar

-Our next technique uses a matched pair of SDCs, like the Sterling Audio SL230MP and sE Electronics sE8, in a stereo X/Y position.
+Our next technique uses a matched pair of SDCs, like the sE Electronics sE8, in a stereo X/Y position.
 There are two basic techniques commonly referred to by this term—what we’ll call “True X/Y” and “near-coincident.”
 True X/Y has the two microphones placed at a 90° angle to each other with the two mic capsules positioned so that one is directly above the other, making a “V”shape.
 This positioning has many fewer phase issues and collapses to mono much more easily.
 The near-coincident positioning has the mics at an angle to each other, crossing in the middle, one directly above the other, forming an “X.” For most SDCs, this puts the capsules about 6 inches apart.
 The advantage of near-coincident positioning is you can adjust the angle to better define the width of the sound source, giving a more defined stereo image with better capture of room ambience, at the cost of more potential phase issues and less mono compatibility.
 If stereo width of the acoustic image is intended to be fairly narrow, X/Y is probably your best bet.
 If you’re going wide, give near-coincident a shot.

 There are other methods of stereo capture from a single point available.
-There are some seriously good dedicated stereo mics, like the Royer SF-12 ribbon and the Vanguard Audio Labs V44S LDC .
+There are some seriously good dedicated stereo mics, like the Royer SF-12 ribbon and the Vanguard Audio Labs V44S Gen 2 LDC .
 If you’re feeling ambitious, you can also rig up a pair of identical ribbon mics into what’s called a Blumlein pair, which has one mic upside down directly over the other, with the figure-of-8 pickup patterns forming an “X.” It’s a marvelously weird thing to look at, but is great for a full stereo image with lots of room sound.

 At this point, we hope you’re starting to see the basic concepts behind recording acoustic guitars.
 The neck is bright and has lots of attack.
 The body is punchy and bigger.
 Closer is drier.
 Further gives more room vibe.
 Always listen and always check phase if you’ve got more than one mic.
 Bear those basics in mind, and it’s just doing it enough so that you start to develop instincts for what will work.